 Given that chicken features as one of the most common proteins in commercial dog foods, it goes without saying that yes, dogs can eat cooked chicken.
-Chicken is a low-fat, high-protein food that can feature as part of a well-rounded diet for your dog, but it is important to note that several factors should be considered before giving your pooch a poultry-based treat.
+Chicken is a low-fat, high-protein food that can feature as part of a well-rounded diet for your dog, alongside other protein sources, such as turkey, pork or beef; vegetables and even kelp, etc, but it is important to note that several factors should be considered before giving your pooch a poultry-based treat.

 Which bits of the chicken are safe to feed my dog and which bits aren’t?

 Chicken bones are not safe to feed to dogs.
 Cooked bones easily splinter and can damage your pup’s digestive tract.
 Uncooked bones are less fragile but can lead to blockages in the gut.
 Yes, dogs love the taste of bones, but this sadly does not make them a safe choice.

 Chicken nuggets are often high in salt and fat, whether store-bought or from your favorite fast-food chain.
 Whilst salt is a crucial part of your pup’s diet; too much can be problematic.
 Healthy animals usually can cope with small amounts of excess salt, but if your pup has issues with their heart or kidneys, salt may worsen them.
 Therefore, whilst they are a tasty treat for us, it’s best to avoid sharing your nugget box with your pup!